Colleges by Location

 Admissions

-Knowing as much as possible about the institution's criteria for admission improves your chances of getting admitted.
-Discover some essential facts about admission policy and requirements at Indiana University Bloomington.
+Learning as much as possible about the school's criteria for admission increases your chances of getting admitted.
+Here are the most relevant information you should know about admission policy and requirements at Indiana University Bloomington.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 52,907 in 2025.
-Indiana University Bloomington has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 52,907 in 2025.
+Indiana University Bloomington has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.

 Test Scores

-The ACT composite average score for all the enrolled students in 2025 was 30 and the average GPA was 3.76.
+The average ACT score for all the accepted students in 2025 was 30 and the average GPA was 3.76.
 That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

-The SAT Critical Reading average score was 639 for the admitted students, while the average SAT Math score was 644.
+The new students had an average SAT Critical Reading score of 639 and an average SAT Math score of 644.

 Retention Rate

-As reported in 2025, the freshman retention rate for Indiana University Bloomington was 91.1%, which is an excellent retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for Indiana University Bloomington was 91.1%, which is an excellent retention rate only the most prestigious institutions have.

 Student Body